keivrijdag/keivrijdag/README.md

 Date|Topic|Location
 ---|---|---
-2019-05-24|(first KeiVrijdag) Applications of the DAISIE model on the sub-oceanic island of Flevoland|[De Toeter](https://www.cafedetoeter.nl/), Turfsingel 6
-2019-06-07|[no topic yet, feel encouraged to submit one]|?
 2019-06-21|Can we exclude genetics in explaining altostratus behavior?
 Can the absence of emergent properties in its flocking behavior be explained completely by phenotypic plasticity?|Merleyn, Meeuwerderweg 121
 2019-07-05|Allopatric speciation in Patrae (but not due to mountain formation)|Bij Kimmie (formerly: Aan De Amstel), Veemarktstraat 101 (close to Oosterpoort)
 2019-07-19|[no topic yet, feel encouraged to submit one]|?